wp-plugins/ilmomasiina-event-manager/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 1. Add shortcode [ilmomasiina] to a page.
 This page is the frontend event UI.
+Not necessary, but then there wont be any list of events, only single pages.

 == Changelog ==

+= 0.3 =

+* New method of creating event forms
+* Ability to make an event private.
+* Added ability to download participants as a .csv
+* The events are now registered in the order of the page load - in case of a rush it's fair to those with lots of forms to fill (e.g. allergics)
+* New layout in almost everything
+* Many, many smaller fixes

+= 0.2 =

+* Added possibility to edit and delete previous responses
+* Created backup system for accidental removals of data
+* Many, many smaller fixes

 = 0.1.1 =